THE NEW YORK TIMES

 THE HARVARD CRIMSON

-roles: editing, interviewing, (remote) field producing
+roles: (remote) field producing, interviewing, editing

 THE HARVARD CRIMSON

-roles: editing, interviewing, (remote) field producing
+roles: (remote) field producing, interviewing, editing

-However, in the weeks leading up to their online graduation, seniors reimagined the quintessential senior spring experience, trading spring break trips for service projects, final sports seasons for at-home gyms, and stage performances for virtual fans.
+After Harvard sent students home during the pandemic, the Class of 2020 lost innumerable traditions, farewells, and last memories.
+However, seniors reimagined the quintessential senior spring experience, trading spring break trips for service projects, final sports seasons for at-home gyms, and stage performances for virtual fans.

 THE HARVARD CRIMSON